kmal808/shared-todos/README.md

 ---

+# To run this project on a code editor:

-# Install all the dependencies or node packages used for development via Terminal
+1) Install all the dependencies or node packages used for development via Terminal

 `npm install`

----

-# Things to add

-- Create a `.env` file and add the following as `key: value`
+2) Create a `.env` file and add the following as `key: value`
   - PORT: 2121 (can be any port example: 3000)
   - DB_STRING: `your database URI`

  ---

  Have fun testing and improving it! 😎